 This journal has pages for each day of the week to record what you’re thankful for.
-You can record bullet-journal style or to record all the glorious details of what God has doen.
+You can record bullet-journal style or write out all the glorious details of what God has doen.
 Each page has plenty of room to record your daily thanks, as well as Bible study notes or prayer requests.

 Second, it gets better because along with the Grace and Gratitude Journal, I’ve created a 30-day gratitude Bible reading plan.

-Let’s do this.
-Let’s ask God to open our eyes as wide as He will to see His grace, His hand, His care, even His humor.
+Ask God to open your eyes as wide as He will to see His grace, His hand, His care, even His humor.

-When we finish this together, I have no doubt that in this 30-day challenge you’ll join me in saying gratitude has changed my life!
+I have no doubt that in this 30-day challenge you’ll join me in saying gratitude has changed my life!